 At 12 months 24% of participants had lost >15kg in the intervention group and nobody in the control group had achieved that level of weight-loss.
 Diabetes remission (HbA1C <6.5% with at least 2 months without medication) was achieved in 46% of participants in the intervention group and 4% of participants in the control group.
 Of the people who lost 15kg or more, 86% went into remission.

 Going back to the problem of the medication from the ketosis study, this study involved a drastic approach as well.
 The wording used was “withdrawal of antidiabetic and antihypertensive drugs” at the start of the trial.
-I’m not sure if I’m interpreting that correctly, but it could mean that they completely discontinued those medications right at the start.
-At a minimum, it was likely a significant reduction in medication initially.

 This is an approach I have no desire to put in place with clients, but it is still interesting nonetheless.
 Almost 50% of people went into remission from diabetes.
 Most people with diabetes would absolutely love to no longer need medications or worry about their BGL’s.
 It would be fascinating to see the long-term results though.
 What happens to these participants in 5-10 years’ time?